twr349/koiosnote/README.md

 # Koios Note

-Note taking app for the intellectual titan.
+A note taking app for the intellectual titan.